 Do you remember how happy you were when you lost those pounds?
 You stood on the scales and grinned like a little kid who’d just gotten an A* in math.
 But then you suddenly decided that it wasn’t good enough.
-It was almost as though you intentionally stopped yourself from being happy.
-And then instead of being happy you started to actually feel depressed after losing weight.
+It was almost as though you intentionally made yourself unhappy.
+Instead of celebrating your success, you downplayed it just in case you were a little bit too joyful.

 Let’s be honest with each other.
 You could be a lot happier than you are.
 You actually know how to let yourself be happy in life already.
 But you actively prevent yourself from being happy.
 Why?

-Can you imagine how different you’d feel if you simply let go and embraced all those things that make you feel happy?
+Can you imagine how different you’d feel if you simply let go and embraced all those things that make you feel positive?